Finding Faith and Hope Through Acts of Kindness

 How to Perform Acts of Kindness and Compassion

 There are so many ways of performing acts of kindness and compassion.
 Think of all the times someone showed you kindness and the impact it had on your life even if only for a moment.
 Here’s a list of acts of kindness others have shown me.

 1. Cooking My Favorite Meal

 My partner always produces my favorite meal when I’ve had a rough day.
-While the actual food is always delicious, it’s the act of knowing what I love to eat and understanding that it helps to lift my soul is what means so much to me.
+While the actual food is always delicious, it’s the act of knowing what I love to eat and understanding that it helps to lift my soul which means so much to me.
 The mere act of recognizing that I’m down and going to the effort of buying and cooking my favorite meal shows that my partner cares for me.

 2. Paying for My Air Tickets to Visit Special People

 My brother surprised me two years ago (pre-COVID days when one was free to travel!) by buying me air tickets to visit my special aunt and uncle in Zimbabwe.
-This act of kindness pushed me into visiting and made me feel special because my brother showed me how much he cared.
+This act of kindness pushed me into visiting them and made me feel special because my brother showed me how much he cared.
 I got to spend a week with my special people and felt rejuvenated once more by reconnecting with them.

 3. Standing Aside for Me

 Walking through a shopping center can be intimidating when partially blind.
 I use a white cane to help me navigate my way safely.
 But, when someone goes the extra mile and steps aside to let me pass, I’m reassured by this simple gesture of kindness.
 So, a BIG thank you to everyone out there who acknowledges us “blind” folks!